Videos Login Subscribe Renew E-edition

 Ridgway School District Superintendent Susan Lacy said the program will need to be re-evaluated after the season.
 Considering school funding is contracting across the state, most districts, including Ridgway, are looking to cut programs, rather than expand, Lacy said.

-It’s unclear exactly when and why Ridgway’s original team dissolved at least a few decades ago, but Burr and Row believe it was likely due to a shortage of players — the usual downfall of small-town high school sports teams.
+It’s unclear exactly when and why Ridgway’s original team last dissolved in 2008, but Burr and Row believe it was likely due to a shortage of players — the usual downfall of small-town high school sports teams.

 Burr said the new team, open to ninth graders and older, will likely face the same challenge.
 Right now, the team includes four players from Ridgway Secondary School, four players from Ouray School and five players from Telluride High School.